San Jose (Costa Rica) in 3 Days

 Museo Nacional de Costa Rica

 Once we have consumed a zillion calories, we head to the National Museum of Costa Rica, which is housed in the former Bellavista Fort, HQ of the Costa Rican army until 1948, when the army was abolished.
-It is peppered with bullet holes from the Civil War, also in 1948.
+The building is peppered with bullet holes from the Civil War, also in 1948.

 National Museum